 Innis is an elected member and has served as an Associate Director on the 2014-2016 board of the American Cinema Editors (ACE).
 She is also a member of BAFTA.

 A writer-filmmaker who has been a semi-finalist in the Academy of Arts and Sciences Don & Gee Nicholl Screenwriting fellowship, Innis was also a semi-finalist in the Chesterfield Writers Film Project Screenwriting Competition.
 While at CalArts film school she received a CalArts scholarship, a Blum-Kovler Foundation film grant, an CalArts/Ahmanson Foundation film grant, and was awarded a grant from CalArts/The Academy of Motion Picture Arts and Sciences for experimental filmmaking.
-Innis was selected for the 2018 Ryan Murphy Television Directing Mentorship Program (Half Initiative).
+Innis is a recent fellow of the Ryan Murphy Television Directing Mentorship Program

 Her short films have screened at several major film festivals and she has written, directed and produced karaoke videos for Pioneer Electronics, as well as edited music videos for directors such as Jordan Scott of Ridley Scott Associates (RSA), and for artists such as Ice Cube, Onyx and DMX.